Above/ Quickly constructing ready-made UI that perfectly matches our production environment

 The pre-build components are there for ease — but if a designer wants to freestyle their own design and use only the smallest building blocks, we support that too.
 Designers exist to serve the problem being solved, not beholden to the systems created to help them.

 Splitting our Design System by business function also meant that we could centrally manage our brand assets such as colors, illustrations, icons and anything that is agnostic to environment or team.
-Additionally each designer could pick and choose only the libraries that affected their role, meaning easier onboarding and maintenance.
-This approach meant that by adding, removing or changing an asset (an icon, for example) in the core library, every other UI Library would gracefully consume that change.
-This was perfect for our 2018 brand refresh, where we changed our entire color pallet — there was no risk to ‘downstream’ libraries and all components were immediately updated.
+This approach meant that by adding, removing or changing an asset (an icon, for example) in one single place, every other UI Library would gracefully consume that change.
+This was perfect for our 2018 brand refresh, where we changed our entire color pallet — there was no risk to ‘downstream’ libraries and no risk of out-of-date files.

-A centralized library also means that matter what team or project a designer is part of — they reference the same shadows, color pallets and core shared elements for a consistent brand experience:
+For example, no matter what team or project a designer is part of — they consume the same shadows, color pallets and core shared elements:

 Below/ The React Storybook that contains all components and visual QA tools

-Although I initially designed and orchestrated the construction of HSDS, today it’s being used and contributed to by every Designer and UI Engineer across the business — fully documented and managed by a group with no single point of ownership.
+Although I initially designed and orchestrated the construction of HSDS, today it’s being consumed and contributed to by every Designer and UI Engineer across the business — fully documented and managed by a group with no single point of failure.
 This way the system can continue to grow and evolve without much overhead.
-Even the documentation (below) gets automatically updated when new changes and examples are comitted.
+Even the documentation (below) gets automatically updated when new changes and examples become available.